tazwaryayyyy/ROCmPort-AI/README.md

 8. **GitHub PR Simulation** - One-click export with diffs and reports
 9. **Predictive Analysis** - AI predicts performance gains before optimization
 10. **Honest Performance Claims** - Compares optimized ROCm vs baseline HIP, not fabricated NVIDIA comparisons

 ---

-## 🎤 Demo Script (60 seconds)

-"Welcome to ROCmPort AI!
-Watch as we transform CUDA code into optimized AMD ROCm in real-time."

-*[Paste matrix_multiply.cu code]*

-"Our AI analyzer detects the warp size issue - this kernel assumes 32-thread warps but AMD uses 64-thread wavefronts."

-*[Show translator running with hipify + LLM correction]*

-"The translator fixes the mechanical changes, but our optimizer finds opportunities for shared memory tiling."

-*[Show first optimization attempt with 0.85x speedup]*

-"Most tools would stop here.
-But ROCmPort AI detects the performance regression and automatically retries."

-*[Show second optimization with 1.31x speedup]*

-"Now we have 54% better performance!
-The verification layer confirms the output is mathematically correct."

-*[Show final report with cost savings]*

-"This saves 3-6 weeks of manual work and $20,000+ in engineering costs."

-"Most tools stop at translation.
-We go further - we prove the code actually runs better on AMD."

----